teenage apocalypse: gregg araki made an awesome short film for kenzo

 “I mean, is it possible to be so sad that your brain actually melts?”

-90s youth culture film icon Gregg Araki has created a short film for Kenzo's autumn/winter 15 collections.
-Shot in LA, Here Now is heavily inspired by the director's Teenage Apocalypse Trilogy of psychedelic grunge teen flicks Totally Fucked Up (1993), The Doom Generation (1995), and Nowhere (1997), films that Kenzo designers Humberto Leon and Carol Lim saw in the cinema as teens living in California.
+90s youth culture film icon Gregg Araki has created a short film for Kenzo's fall/winter 15 collections.
+Shot in LA, Here Now is heavily inspired by the director's Teenage Apocalypse Trilogy of psychedelic grunge flicks Totally Fucked Up (1993), The Doom Generation (1995), and Nowhere (1997), films that Kenzo designers Humberto Leon and Carol Lim saw in theaters as teens living in California.

 "We have been huge fans of Gregg since our teens," said Humberto Leon, "For us, he's definitely a director of our generation."
 Araki said that the film's title, "came to me in a vision," and he also explains that he wouldn't have made the film for just anyone.
 "I feel like if it wasn't KENZO and there was some inappropriate house I don't know if I would have done it; because the fact that the clothes fit the world of the Teen Apocalypse trilogy already, that made it make sense," Araki said, explaining that, "Otherwise it would have been too much, too hard to make it work.
 Because the clothes themselves have that free spirit, carefree and cool nature of those characters."